Vask af dit bæreredskab

 WASH

-Like wool, silk is a protein-based fiber, which means it breaks down if washed with detergents containing enzymes.
+Like wool, silk is a protein-based fiber, which means it breaks down if washed with enzyme-containing detergents.
 Silk can be machine washed at max.
-30 degree delicate wash, as there is no danger of felting.
-Some silk can have a distinct odor when wet, this is due to naturally occurring glue from the silk moth pupa still present on the fiber.
-The smell will be much less noticeable when the fabric dries again.
-Uneven silks such as bourette and tussah are more prone to this.
+30 degrees Celsius delicate cycle, as there's no risk of felting.
+Some silks might have a noticeable smell when wet; this is because natural silk residue from the silkworm's cocoon is still present on the fiber.
+The scent will be far less noticeable once the fabric dries.
+Irregular silks like bourette and tussah are more prone to this.

 DRYING